In a Nutshell...

 A friendly pub with lots to offer in terms of service, products and ambience.
 There is something for everyone at The Bell Inn, ranging from live music, to sports and regular events taking place to keep it lively.

-It is ranked highly by locals and is welcoming to all, it also won the ‘Pub of the year 2013’ award.
+Managed by Tom Flynn and Justin Cammack it is ranked highly by locals and is welcoming to all.
+Together they were the winners of the ‘Pub of the year 2013’ award.

 The Oldest Inn in Nottingham